Positivity and representations of surface groups: Properties of positivity

 \section{Properties of positivity}

-We prove in this section, three main propositions concerning positivity. \begin{itemize} \item The first one, Proposition~\ref{pro:basic}, gives various combinatorial properties of positive triples, quadruples and configurations. \item The second one, Proposition~\ref{pro:bounded}, gives information about the limit of diamonds included in a given diamond. \item The last one, Proposition~\ref{pro:ext}, shows that positive maps share the property of monotone maps: they coincide on a dense subset with a left-continuous positive map. \end{itemize}
+We prove in this section, three main propositions concerning positivity: \begin{itemize}[leftmargin=*] \item The first one, Proposition~\ref{pro:basic}, gives various combinatorial properties of positive triples, quadruples and configurations; \item The second one, Proposition~\ref{pro:bounded}, gives information about the limit of diamonds included in a given diamond; \item The last one, Proposition~\ref{pro:ext}, shows that positive maps share the property of monotone maps: they coincide on a dense subset with a left-continuous positive map. \end{itemize} We also establish that certain elements in~$\G$ are $\gp$-proximal using positivity.

+Several of the combinatorial properties of positive configurations have been addressed in \cite{GuichardWienhard_pos} with a more algebraic approach, for reader's convenience, we provide here geometric proofs using the nesting properties of diamonds.